Fujifilm X-T30 vs Leica SL

 Studio photographers will appreciate that the Leica SL (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T30 and the SL are recent models that are part of the current product line-up.
-The X-T30 replaced the earlier Fujifilm X-T20, while the SL does not have a direct predecessor.
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T30 or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.